-Agreements with major customers: Below are the major terms and conditions of agreements between the Company and major customers, the revenues from which account for 10% or more of the Company's consolidated revenues in the aforementioned periods, in addition to the general terms and conditions applicable to such agreements as stated in section 1.10.8 above:
+Agreements with major customers: Below are the major terms and conditions of agreements between the Company and major customers, the revenues from which account for 10% or more of the Company's consolidated revenues in the aforementioned periods, in addition to the general terms and conditions applicable to such agreements as stated above:

-- (a) Major Agreement A: Pursuant to an agreement signed on February 3, 2011 between the Company and the Israel Electric Corporation Ltd (hereinafter above and below: "Major Customer A"), the Company undertook to design, supply, set up and install an automated logistics system for the distribution center in Acre (hereinafter in this section: "the Project").
-The Project was estimated at NIS 33 million, an amount which is considered material to the Company and has an impact on the Company's revenues and profits.
-The payments in this project were made in accordance with the project implementation milestones.
-The Project was completed in the course of 2011 - (b) Major Agreement B: Pursuant to an agreement signed on May 13, 2012 between the Company and an unrelated third party customer (hereinafter above and below: "Major Customer B"), the Company undertook to design, supply, set up and install an automated logistics system in Israel (hereinafter in this section: "the Project").
-As of the date of this report, the Project is estimated at NIS 52 million, an amount considered material to the Company and having an impact on the Company's revenues and profits.
-The payments in this project are made in accordance with the progress of milestones in the execution of the Project.
-The Project is scheduled to be completed in the course of 2015.
+(a) Major agreement: Pursuant to an agreement signed on May 13, 2012 between the Company and an unrelated third party customer, the Company undertook to design, supply, set up and install an automated logistics system in Israel (hereinafter in this section: "the Project").
+The Project is valued at NIS 56 million, an amount considered material to the Company and having an impact on the Company's revenues and profits.
+The payments in this project are made according to progress in the execution of milestones in the Project.
+The Project was completed in the course of 2015.